-If you have concerns about an infant or toddler’s ability to talk, eat, walk, handle toys, see, hear or play with others, you can call the Child Development Infoline (CDI) at 1-800-505-7000 to discuss your concerns.
+If you have concerns about an infant or toddler’s ability to talk, eat, walk, handle toys, see, hear or play with others, you can call 211 Child Development at 1-800-505-7000 to discuss your concerns.

 You may also use the Referral Form on the Birth to Three website.
-The care coordinators at CDI help callers with their concerns and may offer a free developmental evaluation.
+The care coordinators at 211 Child Development help callers with their concerns and may offer a free developmental evaluation.
 If the child is determined to be eligible for Birth to Three services, families will be offered supports and services to enhance their child’s development as soon as possible.

 Anyone can call to make a referral to Birth to Three, however, if someone other than the family calls, the care coordinators at CDI will then contact the family to discuss the referral, help them understand the process, and get the family’s permission to move forward with the referral to one of the approved Birth to Three programs that serve the town in which the family lives.